-Launching your own business is an exciting prospect, but self-employment isn’t for everyone.
-So, you must weigh up all your options and plan ahead before making any decisions.
+Launching your own business is exciting, but self-employment isn’t for everyone.
+So, you must weigh all your options and plan before making any decisions.

 According to the Office of National Statistics, by December 2018, 4.84 million people were working on a self-employed basis.
 That’s 14.8% of all workers in the UK.
 And having increased by 63,000 in three months, self-employment is growing in popularity.

 There are currently thousands of jobs you can undertake on a self-employed basis, and many tradespeople have chosen to work for themselves after training and gaining qualifications with us.

 Is Self-Employment Right For You?